alan-if/alan-by-examples/README.md

 - https://github.com/alan-if/alan-by-examples

-A collection of examples to learn [ALAN IF] v3 — the Alan Interactive Fiction Language.
+Various collection of examples to learn [ALAN IF] v3 — the Alan Interactive Fiction Language.
 Provided as a public service by the [Alan Interactive Fiction Development team].

+- _[Alan Syntax by Examples]_ — Learn the ALAN language through practical examples.
+- _[The Alan Recipe Book]_ — Learn how to implement various gimmicks and effects in pure ALAN code.

 Created by [Tristano Ajmone] in June 2, 2019.